 If your child needs an EHCP, apply.
 If your child’s EHCP isn’t being delivered, challenge it.
 If the LA is missing deadlines, escalate.
 None of that changes because of a White Paper.

-When the consultation closes and legislation begins to take shape, we’ll cover every development.
+Now the consultation has closed and legislation begins to take shape, we’ll cover every development.
 But today, the law that protects your child is the Children and Families Act 2014, and it remains fully in force.